awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-spot.md

 For more information, see [Launching an Amazon ECS Linux container instance](launch_container_instance.md)\.

-**To enable Spot Instance draining for an existing container instance**
+**To turn on Spot Instance draining for an existing container instance**

 1. Connect to the Spot Instance over SSH\.